David F Couch Ballpark – Wake Forest Demon Deacons

-Gene Hooks Field at Wake Forest Baseball Park is home to the Wake Forest Demon Deacons baseball team in Winston-Salem, North Carolina.
+Gene Hooks Field at Wake Forest Baseball Park (now known as David F Couch Ballpark) is home to the Wake Forest Demon Deacons baseball team in Winston-Salem, North Carolina.
 The Demon Deacons moved into the 6,000-seat facility before the start of the 2009 season after playing the previous 28 seasons on campus at the historic Gene Hooks Stadium.
 The stadium is named after Wake Forest’s 1950 All-American third baseman, who led the Demon Deacons to the 1949 College World Series the year before.
 Hooks graduated from Wake Forest in 1950 and later went on to play professionally for the Decatur Commodores in the Cincinnati Reds organization as well as spending the majority of his professional career playing for the Chicago Cubs organization.
 Hooks took the position of athletic director at Wake Forest in 1964, and throughout his tenure led the Demon Deacons to three NCAA national championships and 21 Atlantic Coast Conference championships.
 In 1999, Hooks was inducted into the North Carolina Sports Hall of Fame.

 Wake Forest baseball games are an experience.
 Going to a baseball game is America’s oldest pastime, and Wake Forest baseball in particular gives off that old timey feel when you attend a game.